-To ensure your school is contacted as soon as registration re-opens, please click here.
+To ensure your school is contacted, please click here.

 In 2001, Holocaust Memorial Day (27 January) was designated as an international day of commemoration: a day to remember the six million Jews murdered during the Holocaust,alongside the millions of other people killed under Nazi Persecution and in genocides that followed in Cambodia, Rwanda, Bosnia and Darfur.*

 In response to the newly launched Holocaust Memorial Day, two synagogues in Northwood, north-west London, joined together to create educational Events for local secondary school students.
 Known as Northwood Holocaust Memorial Day Events, our aim was to enable students to hear first-hand the testimonies of those who had survived the Holocaust, and from this to gain an understanding of the need to resist all forms of racism, discrimination and bullying in order to build a better, safer future for us all.